Metabolism and Weight Loss: What You Need to KnowArticle posted in: Diet & Nutrition

 Since your TDEE and metabolism adapts and changes as you lose weight, many dieters find that their diet is “less effective” over time.
 In reality, they haven’t adjusted their eating!
 They’re still eating for their starting TDEE.
 In addition to weight, exercise and activity level can also change and must be accounted for.

 With Nutrisystem personalized programs, you get access to our FREE NuMi app.
-This smart weight loss tool fixes this for you automatically, so you can keep losing weight and progressing towards your goal at an inspiring pace.
-NuMi will monitor your TDEE as you lose weight, adjusting your caloric needs throughout your journey.
-It’s a diet that adapts to you.
+This smart weight loss tool fixes this for you automatically, so you can keep shedding pounds and progressing along your weight loss journey at an inspiring pace.
+NuMi SmartAdapt™ will monitor your TDEE as you lose weight, adjusting your caloric needs throughout your journey.
+It’s a diet that adapts to YOU!

-Nutrisystem personalized programs also work with your body type to focus on the types of foods that will help you lose weight your way.
+Nutrisystem personalized weight loss programs also work with your body type to focus on the types of grocery additions that will help you lose weight your way.
 For apple-shaped bodies, the program targets belly fat with a high-protein diet and slow-digesting carbohydrates.
-They will enjoy delicious Nutrisystem favorites, like White Bean Chicken Chili, High Protein Pancake Mix and Broccoli and Cheese Stuffed Chicken Breast.
 For pear, hourglass or rectangle bodies, the focus is on the lower body fat in the hips and thighs.
 The program will allow a slightly higher carbohydrate intake with a focus on dietary fiber and low saturated fat.
-They can stock up on tasty Nutrisystem picks, such as Stuffed Shells, Steak and Cheese Melts and Ravioli Formaggio.